-<< Go Back up to Atmospheric Theatres Main Page
+<< Go Back up to Atmospherics Theatres Main Page

-Plaza Theatre (photo credit Palm Springs Life)
+Plaza Theatre, Palm Springs

 Architects: Schenck & Williams

-Address: 128 S. Palm Canyon Dr, Palm Springs, CA 92262 Link opens in new window
+Address: 128 S. Palm Canyon Dr, Palm Springs, CA 92262 Show address in Google Maps (new window)

 The Plaza Theatre opened in late 1936 with the world premiere of Camille Link opens in new window starring Greta Garbo.
 Built by Julia Carnell, the theatre was designed by architect firm Schenck & Williams in an Atmospheric style with a Spanish village theme.

-The auditorium features fanciful village façades carved into the side walls, and twinkling, star-like lights on the vast blue-sky ceiling.
+The auditorium features fanciful Spanish village façades carved into the side walls, and twinkling, star-like lights on the vast blue-sky ceiling.

 The theatre building features an outdoor “courtyard lobby”, taking advantage of the outdoor open space in front of the theatre and its visibility from the street.
 The courtyard lobby concept was popular in the mid-1920s in Southern California, and helped create a buzz of excitement as passers-by saw crowds gathering for a performance or screening, however was only practical at theatres in the agreeable Southern California climate.
 Other theatres featuring courtyard lobbies are the Chinese and Egyptian theatres in Hollywood, the Geffen Playhouse in Los Angeles, the Alex Theatre in Glendale, the Arlington Theatre in Santa Barbara, the Pasadena Playhouse, and the Fox Fullerton in Orange County.